Deimvis/ToyProjects/html_link_parser/README.md

 Program that parses all links from html document

-All anchor tags are considered links
+All anchor tags with "href" attribute are considered links

 ## Getting Started